 Careers in Travel

 As a travel professional, you could work in hospitality or hotel management at a hotel, motel, cruise ship, or even at a mega resort.
 Generally speaking, you'll start your travel career in an entry-level position, such as front desk clerk, and work your way up.
 At larger establishments you might first manage a specific department such as housekeeping, office administration, or security.
-Hotel managers earned a median annual wage of $45,800 in 2008.
+According to the Bureau of Labor Statistics (BLS), Hotel managers earned a median annual wage of $45,800 in 2008.

 Trade schools with travel programs can also prepare you to work as a travel agent.
 To enhance your job opportunities you may want to specialize in a certain travel destination, mode of transport, or type of traveler.
-Travel agents earned a median annual salary of $30,570 in 2008.
+Travel agents earned a median annual salary of $30,570 in 2008, per the BLS.